by Cynthia M. Johnson, MA

-There are no steps to prevent ACH.
-The change in the gene appears random.
+There are no known guidelines to prevent ACH.

 Healthy Children—American Academy of Pediatrics

 Achondroplasia.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/achondroplasia.
 Accessed October 29, 2020.

 Achondroplasia.
 Genetic and Rare Diseases Information Center website.
 Available at: https://rarediseases.info.nih.gov/diseases/8173/achondroplasia.
 Accessed October 29, 2020.

 Pauli, RM, Legare JM.
 Achondroplasia.
 GeneReviews 2018 May 10.

 Last reviewed September 2020 by EBSCO Medical Review Board James P. Cornell, MD

 Last Updated: 10/29/2020